Therayz1/Nano-Banana-Best-200-Json-Prompt/README.md

     "replaceable_elements": ["müzik grubu/tarzı (pop, metal vb.)", "semboller", "renk paleti"], "fixed_elements": ["grafik tasarım formatı", "isyankar ve enerjik his"] },
-  "prompt_template": "Create a creative and eye-catching graphic design for a rock band's T-shirt, featuring a stylized guitar, flames, and skull motifs, conveying a sense of rebellion and energy, in a gothic aesthetic with a color palette of {color_palette}."
+  "prompt_template": "Create a creative and eye-catching graphic design for a rock band's T-shirt "Vibe Music", featuring a stylized guitar, flames, and skull motifs, conveying a sense of rebellion and energy, in a gothic aesthetic with a color palette of {color_palette}."
 }
 ```